Curvature of the penis

 In Peyronie disease, fibrous scar tissue develops in the deep tissues of the penis.
 The cause of this fibrous tissue is often not known.
 It can occur spontaneously.
 It can also be due to a previous injury to the penis, even one that occurred many years ago.

 Fracture of the penis (injury during intercourse) can lead to this condition.
-Men are at higher risk of developing curvature of the penis after surgery or radiation treatment for prostate cancer.
+Men are at higher risk for developing curvature of the penis after surgery or radiation treatment for prostate cancer.

 Curvature of the penis can occur along with Dupuytren contracture.
 This is a cord-like thickening across the palm of one or both hands.
 It is a fairly common disorder in white men over age 50.
 However, only a very small number of people with Dupuytren contracture develop curvature of the penis.